CaptainExasperated/Readthedocs-Tutorial/docs/convergence.markdown

 ## Notes

-The noise time step, $\tau$, must be strategically set before beginning a convergence scan: all tested integration time steps must be an even integer multiple of $\tau$ due to the way the Runge-Kutta integrator works.
+The noise time step, $$\tau$$, must be strategically set before beginning a convergence scan: all tested integration time steps must be an even integer multiple of $$\tau$$ due to the way the Runge-Kutta integrator works.

 Setting the hierarchy depth too high can lead to issues with time step, as a large hierarchy depth introduces dynamics on very fast timescales into the equation of motion.
-As a general rule of thumb, ensure that your smallest tested integration time step is less than or equal to $\frac{\hbar}{2\gamma_{max}k_{max}}$, where $\gamma_{max}$ is the fastest exponential mode in your correlation function.
+As a general rule of thumb, ensure that your smallest tested integration time step is less than or equal to $$\frac{\hbar}{2\gamma_{max}k_{max}}$$, where $$\gamma_{max}$$ is the fastest exponential mode in your correlation function.